-Donald Trump, Coronavirus Hero
+Why Many White Men Love Trump’s Coronavirus Response

 But other experts’ research generally supports Hochschild’s thesis.
 “People look down on us, and now is our time to win,” says Jonathan Metzl, a professor of sociology and medicine at Vanderbilt University, summarizing what he has found is the attitude of some Trump voters.
 Given that the pandemic has disproportionately killed people of color, some white Trump supporters may write it off as a “them problem, not an us problem,” he says.

-Trump’s supposed heroism and sacrifice aren’t typically the reason his supporters offer when asked about his pandemic performance.
+Trump’s supposed heroism and sacrifice aren’t typically the reasons his supporters offer when asked about his pandemic performance.
 Other explanations—the freedom to not wear a mask, the corporate tax rate, disdain for the leftward shift in the Democratic party—are more easily quotable.

 But the central wound remains: “Ban men” is a socially acceptable thing to say.
 And men who attend Trump’s rallies sometimes tell journalists that they’re willing to risk their lives to show up for Trump.
 “If I die, I die.
 We got to get this country moving,” these men tell reporters.
 Or: “If I catch COVID, that’s the consequences of my actions, so I’m willing to take that risk and have a good time today.”
 They’re bravely confronting COVID-19, just like the president.